 That summary report is to be adopted by Council and forwarded to the WAPC to enable it to either agree with the recommendations of the report or require further consideration.
-It should be noted that despite the requirement existing within the Regulations since 2015, Council has not previously been provided the opportunity to consider a Report of Review until now.
-As such, adoption of the Report of Review will constitute the commencement of the formal review process.

 Once the WAPC ultimately agrees with the recommendations within the summary report (either as initially presented by Council or as modified following reconsideration at the direction of the WAPC), the Town will progress with the agreed actions, as guided by Part 3 (Local planning strategies) and Part 4 (Preparation or adoption of local planning scheme) of the Planning and Development (Local Planning Scheme) Regulations 2015.